 What they do

-Frighten humans and smell strongly.
-The presence of cockroaches is generally, and sometimes unfairly, taken to be a sign of poor hygiene, food being left out, rubbish not being disposed of, accumulated grease and unwashed dishes.
+Smell bad and frighten humans.
+The presence of cockroaches is generally and sometimes unfairly taken to be a sign of poor hygiene, food being left out, rubbish not being disposed of, accumulated grease and unwashed dishes.
 Household cockroaches rarely carry disease (isolated instances of salmonella and poliomyelitis have been reported) but spoil human food with their excreta and characteristic odour.
 Cockroaches eat food, paper and book-bindings.

 How to control (by natural methods)

 Keep food and dishes in cockroach-proof containers.
 Cockroackes and NymphsMesh sewer vents, drain holes and other orifices.
 Seal cracks between floorboards and gaps between bricks.
 Ensure that cupboard doors fit tightly.
 Cockroaches prefer dark places, so kitchen lights left on will act as a mild deterrent.
 Cockroaches like the warmth near hot water tanks and frequently used areas, and in summer they are more active.
 Frogs, reptiles, birds, mammals and spiders will catch and eat cockroaches.

 Life history and other comments